island-is/handbook/docs/api-design-guide/implementation/errors.md

 This object should be in a REST API response when an error occurs.
 The object should contain the key `error` and it's value should be a json object containing at least the two keys, `code` and `message`.
-If there were multiple errors, the values of `code` and `message` should contain the values regarding the first error.
+If there were multiple errors, the values of `code` and `message` should contain the values describing the first error.

  - `error` The key of the error object